espruino/Espruino/README_JIT.md

 * Stuff is in place to allow ints to be stored on the stack and converted when needed.
 This could maybe allow us to keep some vars as ints.
 * When a function is called we load up the address as a 32 bit literal each time.
 We could maybe have a constant pool or local stub functions?
 * When we emit code, we just use StringAppend which can be very slow.
 We should use an iterator (it's an easy win for compile performance)

+Possible improvements:

+* We always output a `return undefined` even if the function has already returned

 ## Testing